Mannjamin/Mann-s-Flight-Time-Calculation-Code/README.md

 # Mann-s-Flight-Time-Calculation-Code
 Mann's Flight Time Equation written in Java.

-This is an equasion I developed with the assistance of a Friend during our first year of Computer Science at University in London.
+This is an equation I developed with the assistance of a Friend during our first year of Computer Science at University in London.

-## The Equasion Inputs.
+## The Equation Inputs.

 ---> Departure Date.